FOLLOW SODWEE.COM :

 - Documentary evidence in English :

-Ladies and Gentlemen, Once your Final Approval has been sent to you, you’ll smell the end of “paper work madness / Scan & Email addiction” coming right at you !
+Ladies and Gentlemen, Once your Final Approval has been sent to you, you’ll smell the end of “paper work madness / Scan & Email addiction”!
 This email came on the very last week (on the Tuesday, and supposed to fly out on the Friday).
 But it doesn’t all end here.
 You should send them your Letter Of Resignation from your employer (obviously, if you’re not employed, then notify by email).
 And generally a few days later you’ll get your e-Ticket and Visa.
 They will be sent by mail so keep a good eye on your inbox.
 Once that received you’ll have to confirm you have received them, a simple email will do fine.

 This was A to Z Joining Emirates Cabin Crew.
 I will post more stories in a different posts from now on, because this one is getting long and very boring to read.
 Bookmark this blog for future reference !
 I’m flying out on Friday 14th March 2008 and will be updating as much as possible from Dubai providing I can access internet !